-As of February 18, 2021, we had 2 registered holders of record of our Class A common stock and 2 holders of record of our Class B common stock.
+As of February 21, 2022, we had two registered holders of record of our Class A common stock and two registered holders of record of our Class B common stock.
 Because many of our shares of Class A common stock are held by brokers and other institutions on behalf of stockholders, we are unable to estimate the total number of beneficial owners of our Class A common stock represented by these holders.